nikhilrayaprolu/tutor/docs/customise.rst

     make restart-openedx

-Note that your release must be a fork of Hawthorn in order to work.
+Note that your release must be a fork of Ironwood in order to work.
 Otherwise, you may have important compatibility issues with other services.
 In particular, **don't try to run Tutor with older versions of Open edX**.

 Running a different ``openedx`` Docker image
 --------------------------------------------